-The School of Business, Economics and Law at the University of Gothenburg is the only business school in Sweden that is Triple Crown-accredited.
+The School of Business, Economics and Law at the University of Gothenburg was the first school in Sweden to be Triple Crown-accredited.
 This is a hallmark of quality from the three main international accreditation organisations for business schools: AMBA, AACSB and EQUIS.
 Only around one percent of the world’s business schools are Triple Crown-accredited.

-In the evaluation of the Executive MBA program 2018–2020 earlier this spring, 94% of the participants stated that they had developed their strategic thinking.
-A very high proportion also experienced increased efficiency at work and improved decision-making.
+In previous evaluations of the Executive MBA programme, participants have stated that they have developed their strategic thinking, become more efficient at work and improved decision-making skills.
 The evaluation showed that the participants especially appreciated:

 - the dynamics and the knowledge exchange in the group,

 - the integration of the different subjects.

 For more information about Gothenburg Executive MBA, contact:

 email@example.com, +46 708 62 48 60